Evric Gray

 Evric Lee Gray (born December 13, 1969) is an American former professional basketball player.
 He was a 6 ft 7 in small forward.

-College career

 Gray played college basketball at UNLV.

-Professional career

 Gray played in the National Basketball Association (NBA), with the New Jersey Nets.
 He also played professionally in Europe.

-Personal life

 His daughter, Alexa Gray, was an accomplished volleyball player at BYU, plays on the Canadian national team, and plays professionally in Italy.